 Midwestern Conference on Asian Affairs (MCAA) is based in the Midwest region.
 MCAA has as many as 5-6 prizes for graduate and undergraduate papers and also publishes a peer-reviewed scholarly journal, Studies on Asia.
 This year’s conference is at the University of Notre Dame September 15-17, 2017, so if you’re not attending that this weekend, stay tuned for announcements about next year’s conference.

 New York Conference on Asian Studies (NYCAS) draws its membership primarily from New York State, but welcomes participation from anywhere in the world.
 The annual conference, which often includes cultural performances, is held on a different New York campus each year in the fall.
 NYCAS awards annual student prizes.
 The 2017 conference will be hosted by Hobart and William Smith Colleges September 22-23, so watch out for the call for papers, venue, and dates for next year.

 Southwest Conference on Asian Studies (SWCAS) is based in the southwestern region.
 This year’s annual meeting will take place on November 17-18, hosted by Southern Methodist University in Dallas, Texas.

 The Western Conference of the Association for Asian Studies (WCAAS) was founded in Salt Lake City and bases itself in the Intermountain West.
 This year’s conference is being held in conjunction with SWCAS in Dallas.

-New England Association for Asian Studies (NEAAS) and Southeast Conference of the Association for Asian Studies (SEC/AAS) do not yet have their next conferences scheduled, but their members can participate in the other regional conferences.
+New England Association for Asian Studies (NEAAS) does not yet have its next conference scheduled, but its members can participate in the other regional conferences.